Join Our Team

 Qualifications:

-- Be a Spring 2024 program participant in an FSU International Programs study abroad program.
+• Be a program participant in an FSU International Programs study abroad program.

-- Proficiency in social media, specifically video creation (Instagram Reels, YouTube Shorts); have access to these apps via a smartphone.
+• Proficiency in social media, specifically video creation (Instagram Reels, YouTube Shorts); have access to video editing apps via smartphone.

 For more information pertaining to this position, please contact IP-Media@fsu.edu.
 We also encourage you to follow the International Programs social media accounts (@fsuip) for updates regarding involvement opportunities.